 We, at the Wimpole Clinic, offer free, no-strings-attached hair transplant consultations, to help our patients determine whether this surgery is the best choice for them.
 Our experienced surgeons will be happy to answer all your questions, so you can make an informed decision.

-A skilled surgeon can maintain a fine balance between the facial proportions that people should have to appear aesthetically pleasing, and your own specific features and preferences.
+A skilled surgeon can maintain a fine balance between achieving your desired facial proportions and preserving your natural features.
 Factors such as age, gender, and current forehead height all matter in designing the perfect hairline [2].
 Our experienced surgeon, Dr Umear Ahmad, explains what it takes to make a hairline transplant look natural:

 In order to obtain the most natural-looking hair transplants, it’s really important, first of all, that we take good-quality grafts.
 We always do everything to ensure that we’re looking after the grafts so that they have the highest chance of surviving long-term.
 And then, of course, when I’m making my incision – when I’m doing that bit of the procedure – we always want to ensure that the hairs are inserted at the correct depth, at the correct angle, the correct direction.
 When we create the hairline, we do so that it looks natural in terms of shape, that we create some micro-irregularities, as we call them.
 So there’s a slight bit of irregularity to the hairline, to make it look natural – it’s not a perfectly straight line.
 So we do everything that we can to ensure that we get the best-looking aesthetic results.

 Typically, men have a convex and rectangular or somewhat M-shaped hairline (bell-shaped).
-When healthy, it should be symmetrical, with the forehead corners slightly raised above the mid-frontal point.
-According to research, there are different types of male hairlines which also shape the forehead: round (27%), M-shaped (46%), rectangular (31%) and triangular (2%)[3].
+When healthy, it should be roughly symmetrical, with the forehead corners slightly raised above the mid-frontal point.

-This means the new hairline should be designed in a way that maintains that original shape, for natural-looking results.
+The new hairline should be designed in a way that maintains that original shape for natural-looking results.
 However, men with male pattern baldness often experience frontal balding that can make it difficult to tell what their original shape used to be.
-So if you want to maintain your pre-alopecia appearance, your surgeon might ask you for older photos of when your hairline was still intact to get a better idea.
+While it’s not always realistic to achieve your original hairline, older photos of you can give your surgeon an idea of this to help with hairline design.

-Thus, ideally, when a patient comes in for a female hair transplant to reduce her forehead, the surgeon’s goal is to bring her hairline down to around 5-6 cm above the point between the eyebrows (although that depends on her facial proportions and preferences) [2].
-If the patient so chooses, they may also reshape the forehead corners to make them look rounder, giving her face more feminine features.
+Ideally, when a patient comes in for a female hair transplant to reduce her forehead, the surgeon’s goal is to bring the hairline down to around 5-6 cm above the point between the eyebrows (depending on facial proportions and preferences) [2].
+They may also reshape the forehead corners to make them look rounder and more feminine.

 The number of grafts you may need to lower your forehead depends on several factors, such as your gender, forehead size and your natural hair thickness and density.
-On average, people who undergo this procedure normally require a 500-2000 graft hair transplant.
+On average, people who undergo this procedure normally require a 500 to 2000 graft hair transplant.

 However, only a surgeon can determine your specific graft needs upon examining you and learning more about your desired outcome.

 The cost of a hair transplant on the forehead varies depending on the number of grafts needed and the clinic where the procedure is performed.
-On average, in the UK, you can expect to pay approximately £4,820 for this surgery, which is the equivalent of a 1500-graft hair transplant.
+On average, in the UK, you can expect to pay approximately £4,820 for a 1500-graft hair transplant.

 It may be possible to find offers of lower-than-average pricing.
 However, always be vigilant and make sure the providers are authorised, experienced and fully compliant with all health and sanitation codes.
 Keep in mind that you will still be enjoying your forehead hair transplant after 10 years or more, so treat it like an investment in your appearance and conduct your due diligence.

 Generally speaking, hair transplants are safe, relatively painless procedures.
-The risks of a forehead hair transplant are the same as any hair restoration surgery (and the serious complication rate is almost non-existent if you have your procedure at a reputable hair transplant clinic).
+The risks of a forehead hair transplant are the same as any hair restoration surgery (and the serious complication rate is very low if you have your procedure at a reputable hair transplant clinic).
 Here are some of the most common [5]:

 Most of these mild adverse reactions will resolve in a few days with home care.
 However, if they persist or worsen over time, be sure to contact your surgeon.
 They will provide the most appropriate advice and treatment.